techlore/go-incognito/Scripts/Section 5/5_ Radios.md

 transportation are tracked as well.
 The inconvenience of getting through these problems is astronomical, but you will have close to an anonymous phone if you purchase it properly.
 This is definitely not for everybody, but the option is there for people who need the absolute highest privacy.
+Even if you get a burner phone, it's not directly immune to some of these methods of tracking--it just adds a layer of privacy.

 To summarize the lesson, every radio you use creates a new potential security exploit, or a potential leak of information about your personal data.
 I hope this